 The beauty of electromagnetic therapy is that it enhances overall cellular function and boosts your body’s ability to heal itself.
 Research and treatment with EMT began back in 1930s, but until recently the world just wasn’t ready for it.

 The brilliant and pioneering scientist Robert O Becker did pivotal research in the 1960s, showing that an electrical current could stimulate the healing of broken bones.
-His books, The Body Electric: Electromagnetism and the Foundation of Life, and Cross Currents: The Promise of Electromedicine, the Perils of Electropollution, are classics if you want to delve deeper into the details of PEMF.
+His books, The Body Electric: Electromagnetism and the Foundation of Life, and Cross Currents: The Promise of Electromedicine, the Perils of Electropollution, are classics if you want to delve deeper into the history of electrotherapy.

 The underlying premise of Becker’s work is that the structure and function of living organisms are based on electromagnetic fields of many sizes, “shapes” and frequencies, ranging from the atomic level to those that surround the entire body.
 The potentially revolutionary part of this premise is that these fields interact with your biochemistry, and when this bioelectrical conversation is interrupted, your health suffers.
 Although Becker started out using simply currents directly on bone and looking for the right frequencies to heal, more productive research is being done today with fields that combine electricity and magnetics.

 Now, nearly half a century later, PEMF is making a comeback.
-The racehorse industry was the first to successfully apply and demonstrate the principles of PEMF healing bone fractures.
-This provided some basis for the FDA (USA) to approve PEMF devices for human use on bone fractures that unable to mend, as well as to fuse spinal vertebrae in people with chronic, severe back pain.
+The racehorse industry was the first to successfully apply and demonstrate the principles of PEMF healing bone fractures in equines1.
+This provided some basis for PEMF devices for human use on bone fractures that are unable to mend, as well as to fuse spinal vertebrae in people with chronic, severe back pain2.

 PEMF therapy for Osteoporosis Slows Bone Loss